ReDI-School/fullstack_bootcamp/projects/00_mini_milestone/README.md

 # Welcome to the Fullstack bootcamp - Milestone 0

-This course will expand your web development skills to be able to develop complete projects!

-The curriculum is structured around four major projects:

-- E-commerce shop: Frontend with React
-- Twitter: Frontend & Backend with React & Next.js
-- Capstone: Fullstack (Frontend, Backend, Database) with React, Next.js, and Mongo
-- Career: Finding a job in tech!

-By the end of Milestone 0, you should have:
+### Learning Objectives

+1. Development Environment Setup:
-- A configured development environment with VS Code & Git
+   - Setting up VS Code with essential extensions
-- Understanding of JavaScript fundamentals and DOM manipulation
+   - Configuring Git and GitHub
+2. Version Control:
+   - Basic Git commands and workflow
-- A working project: task management application
+   - GitHub repository management
+   - Creating and managing branches
+3. JavaScript Core Concepts:
+   - Working with arrays and objects
+   - DOM manipulation and event handling
+   - Using localStorage for data persistence
+   - Understanding modern JavaScript features

-As a project we will be creating a task management application, where you will build features like adding tasks, marking them complete, and storing them locally.
+As a **project** we will be creating a task management application, where you will build features like adding tasks, marking them complete, and storing them locally.

 ---